CH1NMAY117/Bulk_RNA-Seq_Analysis_Pipeline/Readme.md

 rm SRR*
 ```

-_Removes (deletes) all files starting with `SRR` in the current directory. **Note:** This permanently removes those files — keep a screenshot or backup if you want to keep the raw SRR files._
+_Removes (deletes) all files starting with `SRR` in the current directory._
+**Note:** This permanently removes those files - keep a screenshot or backup if you want to keep the raw SRR files.